Valknut: Modern popular culture

 The symbol is used for a variety of purposes in modern popular culture.
-The valknut symbol is used as a religious symbol by adherents of Heathenry, a new religious movement inspired by historic Germanic paganism.
+The valknut symbol is used as a religious symbol by some adherents of Heathenry, a new religious movement inspired by historic Germanic paganism.

 In Europe, the Swedish forest products company Svenska Cellulosa Aktiebolaget uses a triquetra valknut as their logo, which can be commonly seen on many products produced by the company; the DFB has used a logo inspired by the unicursal form of the valknut for the Germany national football team since 1991.

 The symbol appears as the fretboard inlay on some of Arch Enemy/Carcass guitarist Michael Amott's signature Dean Guitars "Tyrant" models, and it is also used as a logo by American engineering firm RedViking.
 In Civilization VI, the valknut is the national symbol of Norway, which in the game is led by Harald Hardrada and mostly representative of Vikings rather than the modern country.

+Bogd Bank of Mongolia uses the same symbol as their main corporate logo.

+In modern Norway, the word "valknut" means "knot of those fallen in battle", connecting the symbol to the god Odin and representing the glory of death in battle.

 The valknut has seen some use by White supremacists.
 The Anti-Defamation League notes that "nonracist pagans may also use this symbol, so one should carefully examine it in context rather than assume that a particular use of the symbol is racist."